agrawalnishant/kafka-examples/README.md

      - `kafka-server-start.sh ../config/server-1.properties`

 __Enable 2 Partitions for Topic to support Consumer Group__
-* Use following command to increase replica count of topic, created ealier, from One to Two:
+* Use following command to increase replica count of topic, created ealier, to 2:
     - `kafka-topics.sh  -zookeeper localhost:2181 --alter --topic topic_basic --partitions 2`

 * In the output log, we see there are 2 different thread ids and 2 different consumer ids, similar to these:

   `[pool-1-thread-1] [consumer:0d86c38a-7936-4df8-9a88-92d947d6e087]`
   `[pool-1-thread-2] [consumer:e53155d8-c59b-4820-81e2-846e70cb2b9a]`